OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed/nodejs/Readme.md

 Nodejs Activity Feed sample using Tab.

-This sample has been created using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-beta), it shows how trigger a Activity feed notification from your Tab, it triggers the feed notification for User, Chat and Team scope and send back to conversation.
+This sample has been created using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-beta), it shows how to trigger a Activity feed notification from your Tab, it triggers the feed notification for User, Chat and Team scope and send back to conversation.

 [Activity Feed](https://docs.microsoft.com/en-us/graph/api/chat-sendactivitynotification?view=graph-rest-1.0&tabs=http)